KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

 | ..  image:: ../pictures/sIBL_GUI_CollectionsOutliner.jpg            |
 +---------------------------------------------------------------------+

-| The *Collections Outliner* component is where the Ibl Sets are organized into Collections for better management.
+| The *Collections Outliner* component is where the IBL Sets are organized into Collections for better management.
-| There is a *Default Collection* where Ibl Sets fall when they are added without a specific Collection container.
+| There is a *Default Collection* where IBL Sets fall when they are added without a specific Collection container.

 Interactions: